 These are key skills that will enable you to pursue either further study in History or Anthropology disciplines or move into employment in a wide range of other careers.

-89% of History students are in work/study six months after finishing their degree.
+100% of History and Political Science students are in work/study six months after finishing their degree.
 Our graduates have gone on to careers in: